2026 Open Enrollment was extended to January 15th. Who does this apply to?

 If you live in one of the following states, you have a different deadline to secure a health plan that starts on February 1, 2026:

-Jan 1, 2025 If you live in one of the following states, you have an extended deadline for
+If you live in one of the following states, your open enrollment deadline has passed: